cgrates/cgrates/docs/cgr-tester.rst

     	The maximum amount of dial attempts (default 20) -redisConnectTimeout duration
-    	The amount of wait time until timeout for a connection attempt -redisMaxConns int
+    	The amount of wait time until timeout for a connection attempt -redisBatchSize int
+    	COUNT size used in redis SCAN queries (default 1000) -redisMaxConns int
     	The connection pool size (default 10) -redisReadTimeout duration